 Thanks for reading La Ecoturista blog during 2017, and I hope you continue being part of the followers during 2018 because it will come with lots of novelties.

 If you like the article, don’t hesitate to share it.
 Subscribe to La Ecoturista blog to get all the articles we publish on time and, if you follow us on Twitter you will be up to date with the latest novelties in sustainable tourism and on Instagram you can follow my trips.
-Contact us for any doubts, collaboration, or advice for your next eco-friendly vacation.
+Contact me for any doubts, collaboration, or advice for your next eco-friendly vacation.